|

 In 1997 Congress passed the Taxpayer Relief Act which, among other things, ushered in the concept of the Educational IRA.
 This plan created a new type of tax favored IRA designed to be used by investors whose goal is to save for a child's educational future.

 In June of 2001, Congress expanded these plans through the The Economic Growth & Tax Relief Reconciliation Act.
-Since then, they are known as "Coverdell Accounts".

 Contribution Limits

-than $2,000 in any year, no matter how many accounts have been established.
-A beneficiary
+The total contributions for the beneficiary of this account cannot be more than $2,000 in any year, no matter how many accounts have been established.
+A beneficiary is someone who is under age 18 or is a special needs beneficiary.

 Contributions to Educational IRA's are made with after tax monies.
 These monies accumulate and compound tax free and distibute federally tax-free providing the funds are being used to pay for qualified, higher educational expenses or other eligible expenses.